Borghese-Gladiator/resume-skills-roadmapper/README.md

 # Resume Skills Roadmapper
-This UI is meant to help me track technologies and how they relate to existing ones.
+This UI is meant to help me track technologies I've worked with, so I do not forget my experiences.

 ## Table of Contents
 - [Technologies](#technologies)